 These culinary mushrooms are all about sugar, sugar, sugar.
 The Paddy Straw could very well be called the sugar mushroom.
 Its sweetness is perfect for adding a contrast to bitter, sour, or salty dishes, and the broth cooks down practically into a simple syrup.
 Did we mention the sugar?

 The flavor, strangely, is slightly similar to the most delicate white fish you can imagine.
-It sounds odd, we know, but this mushroom – ubiquitous in Chinese, Laotian, Phillipino, and Vietnamese food – works in so many dishes.
+It sounds odd, we know, but these culinary mushrooms – ubiquitous in Chinese, Laotian, Filipino, and Vietnamese food – works in so many dishes.
 It has a fish flavor in that it gives a dish a subtle umami twang the way fish sauce might, but with subtler movements.
 It’s the cloak and dagger ingredient of the savory pantry.

-Try adding the Paddy Straw mushroom to hot and sour soup or egg flower soup to encourage a bit more sweetness and balance.
+Try adding Paddy Straw mushrooms to hot and sour soup or egg flower soup to encourage a bit more sweetness and balance.

 |Dried paddy straw mushrooms.

 |Traditionally used in Southern China, Paddy Straw Mushrooms are fantastic when added to shrimp chow mein, pork chop suey, chicken stir-fry, and oriental sauces or soups.
 Also used in vegetarian tofu or meat loaf recipes.